Thiago099/knapSack/README.md

 # knapsack problem
-this is a user interface to test the knapsack problem algorithim
+currently heuristic algorithm works only with the nodes that go over the max value